Unique in the World

 After ten days of rehearsing, the program will subsequently be performed in all major Dutch concert halls, a tour which traditionally ends with a performance at the Concertgebouw in Amsterdam.
 After the concert tour in the Netherlands, the orchestra travels abroad to perform another concert.

-In 2014, the NSO will go on his 62th tour with an amazing programme under the inspiring direction of conductor Jurjen Hempel.
-For this tour, the orchestra will perform works of Sjostakovitsj, Elgar and Kadar.
-The complete programme is as follows:
+In 2015, the NSO will go on his 63th tour with an amazing programme under the inspiring direction of conductor Quentin Clare.
+For this tour, the orchestra will perform works of Rachmaninov, and David Dramm.
+The complete programme will be announced soon:

 The movie shown below shows the Dutch National Orchestra playing